bihealth/sodar-core/docs/source/major_changes.rst

 - Fix project modify emails only sent to local owner of parent category
 - Fix project modify emails not honoring email sending app setting
 - Fix invalid recipient in project archive and deletion emails
+- Fix leave project button displaying for superuser with no role

 v1.1.3 (2025-03-25)